teodoromouniertebas/KaggleDianeTeodoroRiwan/README.md

 Main objective : correctly identify digits from a dataset of tens of thousands of handwritten images.

-Mounier Tebas Teodoro, Perron Riwan and Thierry Diane from EKAP’s master degree.
+Autors : Mounier Tebas Teodoro, Perron Riwan and Thierry Diane from EKAP’s master degree.